chef-boneyard/chef-repo/README.md

 * `cookbooks/` - Cookbooks you download or create.
 * `data_bags/` - Store data bags and items in .json in the repository.
 * `roles/` - Store roles in .rb or .json in the repository.
+* `environments/` - Store environments in .rb or .json in the repository.

 Configuration
 =============